safuya/certificate-manager/spec.md

 ## TODO

-- fields_with_errors on the correct inputs.
 - Add a value to my join table.
-- Add a show nested route.
 - Add a new nested route.
+- Add a index nested route.
 - Turn the searches into RESTful routes.